cartesi/rollups-examples/README.md

 docker buildx bake --load
 ```

 This will also build the example's Cartesi Machine containing the DApp's back-end logic.

+The file `<example>/dapp.json` contains some configurations for building the application.
+In particular, it defines the back-end's entry-point executable, along with any other files that should be made available inside the Cartesi Machine.
-For certain examples, this may include special [procedures for downloading and installing additional dependencies](./calculator/README.md#installing-extra-dependencies) required by the application.
+For certain examples, the build process also includes special [procedures for downloading and installing additional dependencies](./calculator/README.md#installing-extra-dependencies) required by the application.

 ## Running